Orthosiphon aristatus (Ortho-s.) = Katzenbart/= Ocimum grandiflorum/= Koemis Koetjing/= indischer Blasentee

 from the flower in the same direction.
 The tea prepared from the plant contains

-acts against mineralizing processes in the metabolic sphere, against uric acid
+salt; it acts against mineralizing processes in the metabolic sphere, against

-diathesis.
-Kidney and bladder stones, inflammatory rheumatism, gout, even
+uric acid diathesis.
+Kidney and bladder stones, inflammatory rheumatism, gout,

-it.
-But above all it supports the kidney process, and is considered a good
+treated with it.
+But above all it supports the kidney process, and is

-remedy for disorders of the kidney and bladder, the early stages of contracted
+considered a good remedy for disorders of the kidney and bladder, the early

-in the kidney, haematuria and albuminuria.
-This labiate carries warmth
+gravel and stones in the kidney, haematuria and albuminuria.
+This labiate carries

-processes with a solvent action, which like the ego organization hold the
+warmth processes with a solvent action, which like the ego organization hold

-of Venus.
-It is interesting that this medicinal plant has its habitat in the
+region, the organ of Venus.
+It is interesting that this medicinal plant has its

-region inhabited by a race which physically shows a particularly strongly
+habitat in the region inhabited by a race which physically shows a particularly

 Vergleich: Siehe: Lamiales: